• Skip to primary navigation

 These bivalve mollusks are a little similar to clams; however, they differ a lot in their taste profiles.

-While both these kinds of seafood have distinct marine saltiness in their taste, mussels differ from clams by being milder on your taste buds.
+While both these kinds of seafood have distinct marine saltiness in their taste, mussels differ from clams by being milder on your palate.

 Clams are richer in flavor complexity, but mussels can take up flavors of your stews or sauces well.